BreckenK/INST377MPG/README.md

 ### Developer Manual
 How to install your application and all dependencies
 - Our application is installed as a Node.js server.
-Node.js is required, as well as sqlite3.
+Node.js is required, as well as sqlite3, and the NPM google module as well as an API key is required for the map feature.

 How to run your application on a server
 - Our application can be ran by running 'node server.js' in a Powershell terminal with dependencies installed.